stochastic-rs

 Stochastic processes

 The stochastic-rs-stochastic crate ships 120+ processes organised into six families.
-Every process implements ProcessExt<T>, with sample() and sample_par(m) returning ndarray::Array1<T> / Array2<T> paths.
+Every process implements ProcessExt<T>: sample() returns one path, sample_map(m, f) folds over m paths in parallel, and sample_par(m) returns Vec<Output> (one ndarray::Array1<T> per path for single-factor models).

 Families